Cabell Huntington Hospital Foundation embarks on partnership to research hospital quality for blind patients

-The Cabell Huntington Hospital Foundation received the grant funds and will disperse them as needed to create access opportunities for the program within the hospital system.
+The Cabell Huntington Hospital Foundation received the grant funds and will disburse them as needed to create access opportunities for the program within the hospital system.
 AFB will design, develop, and execute the program and develop best practices that can improve access and experiences for visually impaired patients in hospital settings.

 The project is comprised of four phases:

 - A literature review, to document access and quality issues for people who are blind or visually impaired seeking medical treatment

 - Focus groups in the Cabell Huntington service area with blind or visually impaired individuals who have experience with the Hospital, to gather insights into participants' experiences

 - Interviews with hospital staff in various departments likely to encounter blind or visually impaired patients, to identify departments or processes where patients may face barriers

 - Development of training materials, including fact sheets, brochures, and other materials

 The information will become available to all 3,000 hospital staff and include tips on communicating with blind or visually impaired patients, community resources, how to provide access to written materials, how to assist or guide a person with vision loss, and other instances communicated through focus groups and literature review.
 Additionally, AFB will provide materials in alternative formats, including braille, large print, and e-text, so patients or hospital staff with vision loss can easily access them.
 The materials will be available online and would be available to other hospitals for purchase.